SPAM and Phishing Email Messages – BE SMART, BE AWARE!

 Tip 6: Beware of urgent or threatening language in the subject line

 Invoking a sense of urgency or fear is a common phishing tactic.
-Beware of subject lines that claim your “account has been suspended” or your “account had an unauthorized login attempt.”
+Beware of subject lines claiming your “account has been suspended” or your “account had an unauthorized login attempt.”

 Tip 7: Review the signature

-Lack of details about the signer or how you can contact a company strongly suggests a phish.
+Lack of details about the signer or how to contact a company suggests phishing.
 Legitimate businesses always provide contact information.

 Tip 8: Don’t click on attachments

-Tip 9: Don’t trust the header from email address
+Tip 9: Don’t trust the header from the email address

-Fraudsters not only spoof brands in the display name, but also spoof brands in the email address and body of the message.
+Fraudsters not only spoof brands in the display name, but also spoof brands’ names in the email address and body of the message.
 The email from “Harley Needs Help” looks like it came from “Folsom Arts Association info2@folsomarts.org,” but the FAA DID NOT SEND THIS.
-Please note that the FAA would never, ever solicit help for money, especially in an email.
+Please note that the FAA would never solicit money help, especially in an email.

 Tip 10: Don’t believe everything you see

 Phishers are extremely good at what they do.
-Just because an email has a convincing brand, including logos, language, and a seemingly valid email address, does not mean that it’s legitimate.
-Be skeptical when it comes to your email – if it looks even remotely suspicious, delete it.
+Just because an email has a convincing brand, including logos, language, and a seemingly valid email address, does not mean it’s legitimate.
+Be skeptical about your email – delete it if it looks even remotely suspicious.

-If you’re not sure that an email is valid, please ask someone before clicking any links, responding with any personal information, and especially, giving anyone money.
+If you’re unsure that an email is valid, please ask someone before clicking any links, responding with any personal information, and, especially, giving anyone money.

 Scammers and phishers also come in the form of telephone calls.
-Scammers and phishers do their homework before they call and most likely already know your name and perhaps some personal information about you.
-They’ll ask questions which prompts you to give them information before you realize you’ve given them more than you wanted to.
+Scammers and phishers do their homework before they call and probably already know your name and perhaps some personal information about you.
+They’ll ask questions that prompt you to give them information before you realize you’ve given them more than you wanted.

 Be Smart, Be Aware!